Jubatian/uzebox/kernel/videoMode52/M52_Manual.rst

   along with arbitrary VRAM start positions.

-- There are 4 palettes provided in a 16 byte array (4 x 4 colors), either can be selected for any row, and Color 0 may also be overridden for any line from a scanline color table.
+- There are 4 palettes provided in a 16 byte array (4 x 4 colors), either can be selected for any row, and Color 0 and Color 1 may also be overridden for any line from scanline color tables.

 - Attribute modes are provided (compile time option as these further modes take significant amount of ROM) in various configurations.